formkit/docs-content/inputs/repeater.md

 <ProInstallSnippet></ProInstallSnippet>

-The repeater input is used for repeating content.
+The `repeater` input is used for repeating groups of inputs.
 Any number of FormKit inputs can be used within a repeater, and repeaters themselves can be infinitely nested.

 The repeater input by default has the ability to shift, add, and remove items: